Vermonters value education, so it’s no surprise that we have the highest number of colleges per capita of any U.S. state.

 Marlboro epitomizes the Vermont small college feel, emphasizing self-direction of students and an intimate 5:1 student to professor ratio.

 For those who have earned an undergraduate degree and want to make a difference in the world, the School of International Training is the place to start.
 With graduate programs in international education, sustainable development, and more, this school is perfect for big-picture thinkers.

 Situated on the former estate of wealthy businessman Edward Everett, Southern Vermont College offers 15 bachelor’s degrees ranging from creative writing to nursing.
 In 2014, the school began a Veteran’s Scholar Program aimed at military members and their families.

 Student body: 500

 Second only to UVM in enrollment, the Community College of Vermont boasts over 7,000 pupils across its 12 campuses.
-With the lowest tuition of any of the Vermont State colleges, many students attend part-time while holding a day job.
-This provides CCV with an incredibly diverse student body—men and women of all ages and backgrounds come together to pursue associate’s degrees ranging from visual arts to criminal justice.
+With the lowest tuition of any of the Vermont State Colleges, many students attend part-time while holding a day job.
+This provides CCV with an incredibly diverse student body—men and women of all ages and backgrounds come together to pursue associate degrees and certificates ranging from visual arts to criminal justice.